-This Easy Teriyaki Marinade uses simple ingredients mixed together for incredible flavor!
-Great for meats and veggies!
+This Easy Teriyaki Marinade uses simple ingredients mixed for incredible flavor!
+Great for meats and vegetables!

-This can be used as a marinade for beef, chicken and seafood.
-If marinating beef, give it as least 5 hours (especially chuck roast and london broil).
+This can be used as a marinade for beef, chicken, and seafood.
+If marinating beef, give it at least 5 hours (especially chuck roast and London broil).

 If it’s chicken you’re pickin, an hour or 2 would be great.
 And for seafood (shrimp is quite heavenly with this marinade), you only want to marinade it for 30 minutes, tops.